leadership Human

 VP of Strategic Relationships

 Benjamin Watson (born December 18, 1980) is a former NFL tight end.
-Now retired, Watson’s career included playing for the New England Patriots, Philadelphia Eagles, Cleveland Browns, Baltimore Ravens, and New Orleans Saints.
+Now retired, Watson’s career included playing for the New England Patriots, Cleveland Browns, Baltimore Ravens, and New Orleans Saints.
 Watson attended Northwestern High School in Rock Hill, South Carolina, and was a letterman in football.
 As a high school senior, he caught 31 passes for 515 yards.
 The two-time All-Region selection and Northwestern High School Student of the Year led his team to the state championship in his junior season.
 He was also a member of his high school chapter of the Fellowship of Christian Athletes.

 After attending Duke University as a freshman, he transferred to the University of Georgia where he majored in finance.
 After an all-SEC senior campaign, he was drafted in the first round of the 2004 NFL Draft by the New England Patriots.
 As a Patriot, Benjamin was blessed to receive a Super Bowl ring in his rookie season, as well as appear in another Super Bowl in 2007.